 WorkCover – Domestic Insurance

-Household Worker Insurance is indispensable if you engage people to be employed in your home.
-You are required by law to provide Worker’s Compensation for your Employee whilst working for you in your home if you pay more than $7,500 a year in wages.This is not always covered by your Home and Contents Insurance so you will need to check with your Insurance Company.
+Domestic Workers Insurance is indispensable and required by law if you engage people to be employed in your home.
+At an estimated cost of $40 per year from most insurance companies, it covers you in the unfortunate case of the employee injuring themselves while in your home.
+Contact Safe Work NSW on 13 10 50.This is not always covered by your Home and Contents Insurance so you will need to check with your Insurance Company.